blinkdog/arya/README.md

 Arya will provide a reference to the object being serialized, the UUID identity of that object, and the block of JSON to which the object was serialized.

-Here is a simple (anonymous) implementation of AryaOutput that output the JSON to the standard output:
+Here is a simple (anonymous) implementation of AryaOutput that will print the JSON to Java's standard output:

     Arya arya = new Arya();
     arya.register(new AryaOutput() {